engmaths/emat10006/materials/worksheet3.md

   only possibilities for integer roots are $\{-4,-3,-2,-1,0,1,2,3,4\}$.
 We can test each of these possibilities in a loop to see if any is a root (using the `is_root` function).
+* Some of the tests check that a particular exception is being raised by a function for particular inputs.
+To make those tests pass you will need to add `raise BadPolynomialError` in those functions.

 See the tests for more examples.
 Add the code for those functions so that the tests pass.
 Some of the tests use the `pyest` function `raises`.
 This is used